 I had been concerned with issues involving transportation.
-Namely our city’s lack of bike lanes, turn lanes and most importantly, how we needed more bus shelters.
+Namely, our city’s lack of bike lanes, turn lanes, and most importantly, how we needed more bus shelters.
 Driving through cities like Coral Springs and Weston, I couldn’t help but wonder why they had beautiful matching shelters throughout their cities.
 Their city streets not only looked better, but residents had a place to sit while protected from the elements on rainy days.

-I spoke to Tamarac commissioner Harry Dressler about how we could get more bus shelters for our city.
+I spoke to Tamarac Commissioner Harry Dressler about how we could get more bus shelters for our city.
 He said that transportation issues such as these fell under the MPO in which he was the delegate.
 I then contacted the MPO and found out that Tamarac had an open seat on its Community Involvement Roundtable that had been open for some time, so I asked to be appointed.
 The city commission appointed me back in the fall of 2010.

 In November, I received a letter from Dressler removing me from my volunteer position:

 “Thank you for serving at the City of Tamarac Representative to the Broward Metropolitan Planning Organization’s Community Involvement Roundtable.
-We appreciate your commitment to improve transportation opportunities in Tamarac….The City Commission traditionally appoints new members to committees on an annual basis.
+We appreciate your commitment to improving transportation opportunities in Tamarac….The City Commission traditionally appoints new members to committees on an annual basis.
 I feel it is important to afford other citizens the opportunity to serve on this important committee.”

-The CIR has members from other cities sit on it for years and suddenly Tamarac wants to rotate a position that had been an open seat for years.
+The CIR has members from other cities sit on it for years, and suddenly Tamarac wants to rotate a position that had been an open seat for years.